Navigate a route

-ArcGIS Runtime SDK can be used to find a route between two or more locations across a transportation network.
+Use this API to find the route and directions between two or more locations across a transportation network.
 The route result can include estimated travel time and distance, as well as driving directions for traversing the route.
-The navigation API allows you to further enhance the routing experience using the current device location to track progress and provide navigation instructions (maneuvers) as the user travels the route.
+You can further enhance the routing experience using the current device location to track progress and provide navigation instructions (maneuvers) as the user travels the route.
 You can integrate driving directions with your device's text-to-speech capability and automatically recalculate a new route when the user leaves the current one.

 - Progress information relative to the next stop, to the next maneuver, or along the entire route

 - Guidance for navigation as it's needed (when approaching a maneuver, for example)

 - Automatic recalculation of a route if the device location goes off the route

 The route result used for navigation must include stops and directions.
 To enable route recalculation while navigating, you must also provide the route task and routing parameters used to generate the route.